Skip to main content

 Updating the table data (adding, deleting, or modifying records) requires that you also update the scalar index.
 This can be done by calling optimize, which will trigger an update to the existing scalar index.

 New data added after creating the scalar index will still appear in search results if optimize is not used, but with increased latency due to a flat search on the unindexed portion.
-LanceDB Cloud automates the optimize process, minimizing the impact on search speed.
+LanceDB Enterprise automates the optimize process, minimizing the impact on search speed.

 4. Run Indexed Searches